Literary Devices You Need to Know While Pursuing Your Higher Education

 3. Symbolism

-The English language is full of symbols, and we frequently employ these well-known literary methods in speech and design without even recognizing them.
+The English language is full of symbols, and we frequently employ these well-known literary methods in speech and design without even realising!
 Here are some typical instances of symbolism:

 • The watchful eyes of the old portrait seem to symbolize the past's ever-present influence on the present.